 Saturday, 9:30am to 1pm

 24-hour voicemail to request an information pack

-Free, independent debt management service funded by the credit industry.
-Arranges debt management plans and organises Individual Voluntary Arrangements.
+Debt management service funded by the credit industry.
+Help with debt management plans and Individual Voluntary Arrangements (IVA).
 Negotiates repayment plans direct with creditors.

 GOV.UK - Benefits